Interstate 5 in California: San Joaquin Valley

 When the Interstate Highway System was created in 1956, there was discussion about which way to route the interstate through the San Joaquin Valley (Central Valley).
 Two proposals were considered.
 One was to convert the Golden State Highway (US 99, later SR 99) into a freeway.
-The other was to use the proposed West Side Freeway (current Interstate 5).
+The other was to use the proposed West Side Freeway (current Interstate 5), which had been endorsed by local groups as early as 1945.
 The Golden State Highway route would serve many farming communities across the San Joaquin Valley, but the West Side Freeway proposal would bypass all the Central Valley communities and thus provide a faster and more direct north–south route through the state and so was eventually chosen.

 Construction began in the early 1960s.
 There were just three phases for the 321 mi.
 The first phase, completed in 1967, ran from the San Joaquin County line to Los Banos.
 The second phase, completed in 1972, extended the freeway south to Wheeler Ridge and connected it to SR 99.
 The freeway then started to see traffic, as in Stockton there were only 4 mi between the West Side Freeway and the Golden State Highway.
 The third phase, completed in 1979, extended the freeway to Sacramento and connected it to the northern I-5.

 When the second phase of the freeway opened in 1972, it was a long and lonely route with no businesses alongside.
 Services were not easily available as the nearest towns were miles away and generally out of sight.
 It was common for cars to run out of fuel.
 Over time the West Side Freeway (I-5) saw the development of businesses serving the needs of travelers.
-For years, there has still been interest in designating the Golden State Highway route as its own interstate, I-9.
+For years, there has still been interest in designating the Golden State Highway route as its own interstate, I-7 or I-9.

 The median on I-5 between Wheeler Ridge and Tracy is wide enough to accommodate widening the West Side Freeway to six or eight lanes, should the need arise.